Big image data formats

 • Understand the concepts of lazy-loading, chunking and scale pyramids

-• Know a concrete file format that implements chunking and scale pyramids
+• Understand some file formats that implement chunking and scale pyramids

 Motivation